Our Gardening Year 2023

 May – Week 2:

-W and I have a morning session re-filling a couple of big bags with trotted down logs along the green lane.
+W and I have a morning session re-filling a couple of big bags with rotted-down logs along the green lane.
 This wonderful resource has come from a huge log pile harvested perhaps 17 years ago which has finally rotted down, complete with annual leaf fall.
-Mattocking it and sorting out small stones and tree roots, it’s a largely weed free friable compost perfect for special uses and potting plants up with minor additions.
-It can sit in these out of the way bags and always be on hand as a resource when needed.
+Mattocking it and sorting out small stones and tree roots, it’s a largely weed-free friable compost perfect for special uses and potting plants up with minor additions.
+It can sit in these out-of-the-way bags and always be on hand as a resource when needed.
 We no longer buy in any compost.

-Make a start on my new idea – digging up daffodils in the green, and “potting” up into recycled wood pellet bags with rolled down tops and cut off corners/small slits.
-I dig up and label, W back fills/tops up with compost.
+Make a start on my new idea – digging up daffodils in the green, and “potting” up into recycled wood pellet bags with rolled-down tops and cut-off corners/small slits.
+I dig up and label, and W backfills/tops up with compost.
 Water in.
-Another stint at hedgerow brambles encroaching into field.
+Another stint at hedgerow brambles encroaching into the field.
 Uproot the remaining kale plants and heel them into the giant molehill for the bees’ benefit.

 Lots more pricking out of seedling DBS.
 Cut the grass again.
-Have a session collecting an earth scoop full of small stream stones to fill in the worst depressions on small sections of the access track and then back fill with scalpings.
-This saves imported scalpings and the larger stone will resist extreme run off better than the small gravel/stone dust.
+Have a session collecting an earth scoop full of small stream stones to fill in the worst depressions on small sections of the access track and then backfill with Tegwyn’s roadstone.
+This saves imported scalpings and the larger stone will resist extreme runoff better than the small gravel/stone dust.
 Set up for more garden visitors.
 Hand weeding.

-At last I get round to planting out the tomato plants.
-Firstly I prune all the exceess growth on the apricots and nectarines, and dump the big bag of prunings for the sheep to browse.
-Cut back a dead Leycesteriana formosana, and all the dead Hebes in the terrace pots – we won’t replace since all Hebes seem to have been wiped out locally this winter with the two severe cold snaps.
-Hand pollinate a few daffodil flowers (poeticus recurvus), probably a waste of time since never seem to get seed pods.
+At last, I got around to planting out the tomato plants.
+Firstly I prune all the excess growth on the apricots and nectarines and dump the big bag of prunings for the sheep to browse.
+Cut back a dead Leycesteriana formosana, and all the dead Hebes in the terrace pots – we won’t replace them since all Hebes seem to have been wiped out locally this winter with the two severe cold snaps.
+Hand pollinates a few daffodil flowers (poeticus recurvus), probably a waste of time since never seem to get seed pods.
 Hand pollinate the P. sieboldii again.
-More path/yard salting, pee dribbling, and watering since the temperatures have warmed, and the rain’s stopped for now.
+More path/yard salting, pee dribbling, and watering since the temperatures have warmed, and the rain has stopped for now.
 Move into the garden some Thalictrum seedlings from 3 years ago, and water in.

 Morning photography in perfect light and wonderful Garden warbler singing.
-Later I turn this into a short YouTube.
+Later I turned this into a short YouTube.

 May – Week 3:

-Another collecting of stream stones and back filling on the track.
-Cut down nettles in steep field margin with hedge trimmer.
+Another collecting session of stream stones and backfilling on the track.
+Cut down nettles in steep field margins with the hedge trimmer.
 Move a small Acer ‘Aconitifoium’ seedling in the lower meadow copse.
 More whitewashing.
 Am convinced that the larch copse hive was about to swarm – hopefully into the vacant German butter churn hive, which has been vigorously scouted in recent days.

-A long session with W. digging out compost and me shifting it up to the veg beds to top up using the Goldoni.
-A physical 2 man job, but good progress.
-We also remove the inter-potato water bottles now, and back fill these depressions with compost.
+A long session with W. digging out the compost and me shifting it up to the veg beds to top up using the Goldoni.
+A physical, 2 man job, but good progress.
+We also remove the inter-potato water bottles now and backfill these depressions with compost.
 This all equates to rowing up, and now the risk of frost has nearly gone, I want to maximise new compost in these beds now.
-Have to cover the squash/courgettes for a couple of very cool nights with F’s white washing sheets.
+Have to cover the squash and courgettes for a couple of very cool nights with F’s whitewashing sheets.
 W. trims back around the terrace slabs and paths.
 We carry up the metal hoops from the tyre garden and I opt to use them to support raspberry canes this year, and see how the tall perennials cope without them.
 It’s looked so much better through spring without the visual downside of seeing them there!

-Now regular daily watering on a 3 day rotation – veg and hay meadow/molehill first, lower meadow copse bags/ plant sales/terrace tubs next, and the rest of terrace and greenhouse on the third day.
-Try to do in the morning if possible.
+Now regular daily watering on a 3-day rotation – veg and hay meadow/molehill first, lower meadow copse bags/ plant sales/terrace tubs next, and the rest of terrace and greenhouse on the third day.
+Try to do it in the morning if possible.
 Re-number the lambs with spray paint on their backs – too young to ear-tag just yet, but we want to remember which is which, once they’re integrated with the rest of the flock.
 Dag one ewe with soiled rear legs to minimise fly strike risk, before shearing.
 Fiona clears out some dead wood from Acers and Clematis.
-I begin to collect seed from snowdrops, snowflakes and wood anemones.
+I began to collect seeds from snowdrops, snowflakes, and wood anemones.
 All the early spring bulbs come with a rush.

 May – Week 4: